Khaaz/Discord-GitHook/README.md

 **Notes**:
 1) Use only one webhook URL on all your repository (which should be the link to reach this API).
 2) It is highly recommended to protect this endpoint with signature verification to prevent unauthorized access to your API.
+More info about creating a secure secret [here](https://developer.github.com/webhooks/securing/).
+3) This API also supports SSL verification.
+4) The content type should be set to `application/json` when the GitHub webhook is being created, or it will cause unintended issues as Discord can't parse any other content-type.

 ## Instructions on setting it up!
 1) Copy paste the [config.template.json](https://github.com/Khaazz/GitHub-Discord-HookRouter/template/config-template.json) in [configs/config.json](https://github.com/Khaazz/GitHub-Discord-HookRouter/configs/).